TutorialEdge/go-rest-api-course/README.md

 This repo contains all of the source code for my course - [Building a Production Ready REST API in Go](https://tutorialedge.net/courses/go-rest-api-course/).

-> Join the TutorialEdge clan for the low cost of $4.99 a month to gain access to all of the courses on the site - [Pricing](https://tutorialedge.net/pricing)
+> Join the TutorialEdge clan for the cost of $12.99 a month to gain access to all of the courses on the site - [Pricing](https://tutorialedge.net/pricing)

 ## Application Overview